finnqiao/startup_funding/README.md

 ### 3. Make necessary files and trained model

 Before running make all, ensure a new S3 bucket is set up to receive transformed data files and pickled model.
-The default is s3://startup-funding-avc/ but replace the bucket name with desired bucket name in model/model_config.yml.
+Make sure that the name of your S3 bucket is `startup-funding-working-bucket` as that is the default bucket name that the data is saved to.

 From the root startup_funding directory, run `make all`.